mxsafiri/api.nedapay/DEVELOPER_SETUP.md

 # NEDApay Developer Setup Checklist

 ## 🚀 Quick Start Guide
+We're building a liquidity pool bridge (not a token issuer).
+Focus on simple USDT/USDC transfers between our pool and customers through partner API requests.
+The documentation site shows exactly what the APIs should do - you just need to implement the backend logic
 ### Prerequisites
 - [ ] Node.js 18+ installed
 - [ ] Git access to repository